-The original “Hell’s Angels.”
+The original “Hell’s Angels”

 While the official record of the 300th mission doesn’t indicate that Bailey’s plane participated, they did fly several missions both before and after the 300th mission.

 Below is a letter presented to each member of the 303rd Bomb Group after completion of the 300th mission.